-Is it not the highest honour to be described as someone with a strong ethical character and moral compass that is aligned with being fearless?
+Is it not the highest honor to be described as someone with a strong ethical character and moral compass that is aligned with being fearless?
 Well, it’s not a description that Zendaya has grown into – its someone she has always been, as proven by this beautiful essay she wrote for GRAZIA when she was 19.
 And on her 24th, it feels more relevant than ever.

 Happy birthday, beautiful girl.

 “Do you think, as a society, we’re making ground when it comes to engaging with women of color?